Limerick win historic All-Ireland three-in-a-row

 In an absorbing final quarter, the sides gave and withstood the blows and Limerick showed immense character to wrestle back the momentum after Richie Hogan drew Kilkenny level for the second time with six minutes of normal time to go.

-Kyle Hayes and then subs Cathal O'Neill and Conor Boylan proved that Limerick too had a quality bench with vital points as the game creeped into stoppage time.
+Hayes and then subs Cathal O'Neill and Conor Boylan proved that Limerick too had a quality bench with vital points as the game creeped into stoppage time.

 Hegarty's final point looked to be enough and put Limerick five points up yet in typical Kilkenny fashion, they went down fighting scoring the last three points of a memorable, high-quality decider.